Home >> Asset Topics

 Then, when the check is cut, the accounting software records this entry:

-Finally, you record the following entry sometime during the month to which the rent payment actually applies, which finally charges the payment to expense:
+Finally, the tenant records the following entry sometime during the month to which the rent payment actually applies, which finally charges the payment to expense:

 The accounting treatment is different under the cash basis of accounting, where expenses are only recorded when payment is issued.
 Thus, a rent payment made under the cash basis would be recorded as an expense in the period in which the expenditure was made, irrespective of the period to which the rent payment relates.